 Having recently posted that no-one could make me laugh like Bronnie, the universe conferred and gave me Kev*.

-Kevin doesn’t make me laugh quite the way Bronnie did, assuredly, but he has an earnestness and seriousness to everything he says which makes my laughter bubble up and gurgle as he discourses on anything and everything – and usually laughter that erupts when he is being his most serious.
-These discourses usually take place towards the end of the working day as I try to get on so I can get out.
+Kevin doesn’t make me laugh quite the way Bronnie did, assuredly, but he has an earnestness to everything he says which makes my laughter involuntarily gurgle up as he discourses on anything and everything.
+Yes, Kev is his most hilarious when he is being his most serious, and our discourses usually take place towards the end of the working day as I try to get on so I can get out.

 It’s crazy, Mel.
 What we’re allowed to do at home and allowed to do at work is two different things.

 At home, if there was a toilet problem you’d just pour bleach down it.